 On May 23, 2007, House Resolution 431 was introduced by Representative Tammy Baldwin, of Wisconsin's Second District, officially to recognize and commemorate the fortieth anniversary of the United States Supreme Court decision in Loving v.
 Virginia.

 Loving v.
 Virginia, was a criminal case that began in 1958 as Commonwealth v.
 Loving and Jeter in Caroline County, Virginia.
-The case ended in a landmark civil rights decision by the United States Supreme Court declaring that Virginia's 1924 Act to Preserve Racial Integrity making interracial marriage a criminal office was unconstitutional, thereby ending all race-based legal restrictions on marriage in the United States.
+The case ended in a landmark civil rights decision by the United States Supreme Court declaring that Virginia's 1924 Act to Preserve Racial Integrity making interracial marriage a criminal offense was unconstitutional, thereby ending all race-based legal restrictions on marriage in the United States.

 Mildred Delores Jeter, an African American woman, married Richard Perry Loving, a white man, both of whom were residents of the commonwealth of Virginia had been married in June 1958 in the District of Columbia.
 They were married in the District, to evade the Racial Integrity Act, a state law banning that banned marriages between any white and any nonwhite person.
 After their return to Caroline County, they were arrested for violating two sections of the law that prohibited interracial couples from being married out of state and then returning to Virginia, and that defined interracial marriage as "miscegenation," a felony punishable by a prison sentence of between one and five years.
 The trial records identified the couple as Mildred Jeter and Richard Loving.
 On January 6, 1959, they pleaded guilty and were sentenced to one year in prison, with the sentence suspended for 25 years on condition that the couple leave the state of Virginia.
 Trial judge Leon M. Bazile wrote in his court opinion that God had created different colors of people and placed them on different continents and therefore never intended for the races to intermarry.